withanage/heimpt/README.md

 The platform consists of 4  modules: (1) typesetting (meTypeset), (2) xml-processor,  (3) an output generation engine and (4) a WYSIWYG editor.

-(1) To covert from a Microsoft Word .docx format to NLM/JATS-XML for scholarly/scientific article typesetting, we utilize meTypeset, which we developed in collaboration with Dr. Martin Eve and the Public Knowledge Project (PKP). meTypeset is an extension/wrapper of OxGarage and uses TEI as an intermediary format to facilitate interchange. meTypeset allows for intelligent size processing of input documents and section grouping algorithms.
+(1) To convert from a Microsoft Word .docx format to NLM/JATS-XML for scholarly/scientific article typesetting, we utilize meTypeset, which we developed in collaboration with Dr. Martin Eve and the Public Knowledge Project (PKP). meTypeset is an extension/wrapper of OxGarage and uses TEI as an intermediary format to facilitate interchange. meTypeset allows for intelligent size processing of input documents and section grouping algorithms.
 It automatically detects figure and table lists, footnotes, heading structure, bibliographies, and metadata.

 (2)  A Set of utilities to process the  XML files  and functions to manipulate the content.
 Some of the functions are numbering, sorting references, deleting unreferenced references etc.